-You’ll undoubtedly have the monumental Angkor Wat at the top of your list, and after that, The Bayon, with its towers of serene smiling faces, which is in the temple-city of Angkor Thom, also home to the Elephant Terraces and pyramid-like Baphuon with its pretty causeway.
-Last but not least, like everyone, the jungle temple of Ta Prohm, made famous by Angelina Jolie/Lara Croft and The Tomb Raider movie, will be on your must-see list.
+You’ll undoubtedly have the ‘big three’ at the top of your list: monumental Angkor Wat (and sunrise at Angkor Wat is a must); The Bayon, with its towers of serene smiling stone faces, which is in the temple city of Angkor Thom, also home to the Elephant Terraces and pyramid-like Baphuon with its pretty causeway; and the jungle temple of Ta Prohm, made famous by Angelina Jolie/Lara Croft and The Tomb Raider movie.
 These can all be visited on the ‘petit circuit‘ (see below).
-I also love the dilapidated yet sprawling temple city of Preah Khan, set within towering forest, which sees fewer visitors than Ta Prohm and makes a great alternative if you’re not coping with the crowds.

-We recommend getting out to some of the sites in the countryside, such as the petite pink-stone Banteay Srei, 25 kms north of Angkor and about 30 minutes from Siem Reap, which boasts exquisite carvings.
-Atmospheric, moss-dappled Beng Mealea, 40 kms east of Angkor Wat, and strangled by vegetation, is one of our favourites.
-The sprawling temple-city of Koh Ker, 90 kms away, is home to many ruins, including an impressive pyramid-like state temple, Prasat Thom.
+Atmospheric, moss-dappled Beng Mealea, 40 kms east of Angkor Wat, and strangled by vegetation and shaded by towering trees, is another of our top recommendations and one of my personal favourites.
+The sprawling temple-city of Koh Ker, 90 kms from Siem Reap, is home to many ruins, including an impressive pyramid-shaped state temple, Prasat Thom.

 The Petit Circuit and the Grand Circuit

-When discussing your itinerary with tuk tuk drivers they will talk in terms of the ‘petit circuit‘ (small tour) or ‘grand circuit‘ (grand tour).
+When discussing your itinerary with tuk tuk drivers and tour guides they will often talk in terms of the ‘small tour’ or ‘petit circuit‘ or ‘big tour’, ‘grand tour’ or ‘grand circuit‘.
 These are the most obvious routes around Angkor Archaeological Park and are marked on all the maps and in the guidebooks.

 This route is easily done in a day, including a break back in town or at the hotel for lunch/nap, and is the most popular route if you only have one day, as it takes in the main attractions.